Why on earth would pastors and church leaders have a hard time attending church of all things?

 But if you’ve ever served at a local church as a dedicated volunteer or a paid staff member, you likely have an idea of what I’m talking about.

 Not attending church after you’ve led in a church is actually quite a widespread phenomenon.
-Just browse the comments on this blog and it won’t take you more than 5 minutes to hear from someone who used to lead in a church and now isn’t engaged at all anymore.
+Just browse the Internet on this topic and it won’t take you long to hear from someone who used to lead in a church and now isn’t engaged at all anymore.

 How does this trend of non-attending former leaders show up?